-Pursuant to Section 315 of the Business and Professions Code section 315, the Dental Board of California is directed to use the standards developed by the Substance Abuse Coordination Committee (SACC) for substance abusing licensees.
+Pursuant to Business and Professions Code section 315, the Dental Board of California is directed to use the standards developed by the Substance Abuse Coordination Committee (SACC) for substance abusing licensees.
 On April 11, 2011, the SACC developed standards to be used by all healing arts boards.
 Those standards were updated by the SACC in a document entitled "Uniform Standards Regarding Substance-Abusing Healing Arts Licensees" (March 2019) ("Uniform Standards").
 Administrative Law Judges, parties, and staff are therefore required to use the language below, which is developed in accordance with those SACC standards.

-To that end, the following probationary terms and conditions shall be used in every case where it has been determined that the individual is a substance-abusing licensee as provided in Section 1018.01 of Title 16 of the California Code of Regulations, title 16, section 1018.01.
+To that end, the following probationary terms and conditions shall be used in every case where it has been determined that the individual is a substance-abusing licensee as provided in California Code of Regulations, title 16, section 1018.01.
 For purposes of implementation of these conditions of probation, any reference to the Board also means staff working for the Dental Board of California or its designee.
-These conditions shall be used in lieu of any similar standard or optional term or condition proposed in the Board's Disciplinary Guidelines, incorporated by reference at Title 16, California Code of Regulations, title 16, Section 1018.
+These conditions shall be used in lieu of any similar standard or optional term or condition proposed in the Board's Disciplinary Guidelines, incorporated by reference at California Code of Regulations, title 16, section 1018.
 However, the Board's Disciplinary Guidelines should still be used in formulating the penalty and in considering additional terms or conditions of probation appropriate for greater public protection (e.g., other standard or optional terms of probation).